 Located in south-central New Mexico, the Lincoln National Forest is known as the birthplace of the world-famous Smokey Bear, the living symbol of the campaign to prevent forest fires.

-Entertain the kids with go-carts, water bumper-boats, arcade and miniature golf.
-Open daily from 10:00 AM ö 10:00 PM, Memorial Day through Labor Day, then 10:00 AM – 10:00 PM Saturdays only.
+Entertain the kids with go-carts, water bumper boats, arcade and miniature golf.
+Open daily from 10:00 AM – 10:00 PM, Memorial Day through Labor Day, then 10:00 AM – 10:00 PM Saturdays only.
 Paddleboats open summer months only.

 This area of buckled, twisted lava is part of an extensive flow up to 50 meters thick and over 45 miles long.
 The flow originated from several volcanoes, including one vent now known as Little Black Peak, 9 miles northwest of Carrizozo.
 The lava flow area is called the Malpais (Spanish for “badlands”), a name also given to several other flows in New Mexico.

-Birds abound in Mescalero and Ruidoso New Mexico and the surrounding Lincoln National Forest.
+Birds abound in Mescalero New Mexico and the surrounding Lincoln National Forest.
 The area is close to migratory bird flyways.
 Polish up your binoculars!

 The Lincoln National Forest and two wilderness areas provide opportunities for hiking, backpacking and camping in terrain that ranges from the easily accessible to remote rugged wilderness.

-The area around Ruidoso, New Mexico offers some of the best seasonal hunting and fishing in the Southwest.
-Call the Ruidoso Valley Chamber of Commerce at (877) 784-3676 for information.
+The area around New Mexico offers some of the best seasonal hunting and fishing in the Southwest.
+Call (575) 464-9770 for information.

 Enjoy real overland stagecoach rides for the entire family in historic Lincoln, New Mexico, where Billy the Kid once roamed.
 Call the Stage Company at (575) 653-4954 for more information.

-The mountain biking trails around Ruidoso New Mexico present a wide range of difficulty for cyclists of all experience levels, including a nationally recognized Top-10 trail near Cloudcroft.
-Call the Ruidoso Valley Chamber of Commerce at (877) 784-3676 for information.
+The mountain biking trails around Mescalero New Mexico present a wide range of difficulty for cyclists of all experience levels, including a nationally recognized Top-10 trail near Cloudcroft.

-Enjoy carriage rides through historic midtown Ruidoso New Mexico and the beautiful Upper Canyon.
+Enjoy carriage rides through the beautiful Upper Canyon.
 Sleigh and Carriage rides are offered Thanksgiving through Martin Luther King Holiday Weekend.
 Call D Lazy 2 stables at (575) 257-7836 for more information.